 Milestones

-ONDA helped in supervising the construction of Yasser Arafat International Airport which Mohammed V International Airport is twinned with.
+ONDA helped in supervising the construction of Yasser Arafat International Airport, which Mohammed V International Airport is twinned with.
 It also organized training programs for Palestinian engineers in Morocco in 1997 just months before the inauguration of the airport in Gaza in December 1998.

-Apart from these larger plans some other smaller changes are planned around many airports around the country.
+Apart from these larger plans, some other smaller changes are planned around many airports around the country.

 Salon Convives de Marque

-Under the name Salon Convives de Marque ONDA offers VIP lounge services at some of the airports it manages.
-Services offered include access to the VIP lounge, assistance during check-in, retrieving luggage, boarding and assistance with the 'formalities' (passport-control, security etc.) (fast lanes or priority boarding).
-The VIP service is not linked to any specific airline: anyone can apply for membership.
-Currently the VIP service is offered at the following airports: Mohammed V (Casablanca), Rabat-Salé, Fes-Saïss, Agadir, Marrakech and Tangier[4]
+Under the name Salon Convives de Marque, ONDA offers VIP lounge services at some of the airports it manages.
+Services offered include access to the VIP lounge, assistance during check-in, retrieving luggage, boarding and assistance with the 'formalities' (passport-control, security etc.) ('fast lanes' or priority boarding).

-Access to the VIP service can be bought by individuals (18.000,- Dirham), couples (24.000 Dh) and companies/organisations (60.000 Dh + 150 Dh per user)[5]
+Access to the VIP service can be bought by individuals (18.000,- Dirham), couples (24.000 Dh) and companies/organisations (60.000 Dh + 150 Dh per user).[5]

 Statistics

-Despite the international crisis, which hits Europe and North-America the most, the Moroccan airport authority reports continuously increasing passenger-numbers, aircraft-movements and processed cargo.
+Despite the international crisis,[clarification needed] which hit Europe and North America the most, the Moroccan airport authority reports continuously increasing passenger numbers, aircraft movements and processed cargo.

 Trends

-The summer-months are by far the busiest months for passengers.
-Not only tourists traveling to the main tourist locations as Marrakesh and Agadir see high volumes of passengers, also the airports in the North of Morocco see increasing passenger-numbers.
-Moroccans who live in Europe tend to visit family during the summer and although many of them still come over by ferry increasing numbers of people come by air.
+The summer months are by far the busiest months for passengers.
+High volumes of passengers travel to the main tourist locations as Marrakesh and Agadir, and the airports in the North of Morocco also see increasing passenger numbers.
+Moroccans who live in Europe tend to visit family during the summer, and, although many of them still come over by ferry, increasing numbers of people travel by air.
+Other indications of this are:

-In the summer months at least once a week the scheduled flights operated by Royal Air Maroc use a Boeing 747 instead of the normal Boeing 737
+In the summer months, at least once a week the scheduled flights operated by Royal Air Maroc use a Boeing 747 instead of the normal Boeing 737.

-other cheap airlines like Jet4you, Germanwings and AirArabiaMaroc operate scheduled flights to the Northern cities like Oujda, Nador, Fes, Al-Hoceima and Tanger
+Other cheap airlines like Jet4you, Germanwings and AirArabiaMaroc operate scheduled flights to the Northern cities like Oujda, Nador, Fes, Al-Hoceima and Tanger.

-The increase in passengers overall in 2010, compared to 2009 was +14,93%[6] and this trend continued in 2011 – although not as spectacular.
-The year-on-year growth in passengernumbers in July 2011 was still +6,28%[7]
+The overall increase in passengers in 2010, compared to 2009, was +14,93%.[6]
+This trend continued in 2011, although not as dramatically.
+The year-on-year growth in passengernumbers in July 2011 was still +6,28%.[7]

 Busiest airports

-The main international airport, Mohammed V in Casablanca, handles over 40% of all aircraft movements (landings and take-offs) and the second airport, Marrakesh, handles another 15%[6][7]
+The main international airport, Mohammed V in Casablanca, handles over 40% of all aircraft movements (landings and take-offs) and the second airport, Marrakesh, handles another 15%.[6][7]

 Cargo

-Unlike the passenger-numbers the amount of cargo to and from Moroccan airports is quite stable after an initial drop around 2008.
+Unlike the passenger numbers, the amount of cargo to and from Moroccan airports is quite stable after an initial drop around 2008.[citation needed]

 Origin